-Capture the essence of summer in sweet herbal simple syrups to flavor your drinks and desserts all season long.
+Capture the essence of summer in herbal simple syrups to flavor your drinks and desserts all season long.
 I'll show you how easy they are to make, using five common garden herbs and one item from your pantry.

-Making Herb-Infused Simple Syrup
+How to Make Herb-Infused Simple Syrup

 - Use organically grown herbs to avoid pesticides and contaminants.